lacounty-isab/workshops/docusaurus/docs/postman/ex7-patch.md

 2. Select the **Authorization** tab of the request.

    :::note
-   Notice it's set to inherit its configuration from its parent (the collection level).
+   The auhtorization is set to inherit its configuration from its parent (the collection level).
 By configuring the authorization at the collection level, the authorization would be available to all requests.
 For this small example, we'll configure at the